 Before the Linguistics interview, I was given a written series of jokes – and was told to explain (in grammatical terms) why they are funny.
 I was also given a list of verbs in Swahili, with an English gloss.
 I was expected to explain how the Swahili verb works.
 I had 30 minutes to prepare responses to both exercises.

-I sat a 30 minute Spanish test, and a 30 minutes Linguistics aptitude test.
+I sat a 30-minute Spanish test, and a 30-minute Linguistics aptitude test.
 Looking at present-day MLATs, the format is virtually unchanged.

 SPANISH: In the interview, I was given 5 short sentences to translate on-the-spot.
 This was followed by a short (about 2 minutes) oral discussion about (if I recall correctly) my secondary school.
 We then discussed the aforementioned novel extract – I was asked to summarise, comment on structure, and discuss the content (which was easy – it was a humorous text!).
 This took about half of the interview time.
 I was asked about Icelandic, a language for which I was applying elsewhere (and thus was mentioned on my personal statement).
 This surprised me, but I found it enjoyable – I felt like the interviewers were genuinely curious about my interest in Icelandic and Old Norse texts.
 I was then asked if there was any particular section of Spanish literature that took my interest.
 In reality, there was not – I was honest about this; it was all very new to me.